Last Updated on October 27, 2024 by Edward Harris

 Temporary benefits are designed for anybody that is without healthcare coverage, especially if they are in transition.
 Plans are available to individuals, families, the self employed or anyone that is uninsured.
 This type of policy is ideal for any US resident that is on COBRA, currently unemployed or between jobs, waiting for other medical coverage to become effective, or a recent school graduate.
 Occasionally, applicants waiting to be approved for Medicaid or Medicare benefits may benefit by these types of policies.
 However, once those benefits are active, other than supplemental plans, additional policies are often not needed.

 NOTE: Most carriers do not offer temporary coverage to applicants that have reached age 65.
 Senior Medigap options are available in all states, and Medicare alone provides comprehensive benefits.
 Uninsured Seniors can possibly obtain coverage when the Open Enrollment period begins October 15th.
 Advantage and Supplement plans may be available.
 Part D prescription drug plans are offered in all states, and many Advantage contracts include prescription drug benefits, including discounts for mail order buying.
 Other common Advantage plan perks include dental, vision, hearing, and fitness club memberships.
+Many $0 premium plans are offered.

 Although the creation of the “Affordable Care Act” (Obamacare) created federal subsidies for needy households, and eliminated pre-existing exclusions, it also established annual “Open Enrollment” periods (November and December).
 However, if you miss the Open Enrollment deadline, and don’t qualify for a special approved exemption, you’ll have to wait another 9-12 months to apply for guaranteed coverage again, unless you become eligible for an employer-provided plan.
 A short waiting period of 90 days (or less) may be required before new Group benefits begin.
 Generally, businesses conduct an annual Open Enrollment during the last few months of the calendar year.